anenthusiastic/Data-structures-project/README.md

 # Data-structures-project

-An large application of stack,queue etc. data structures.
+A game-like program that is an implementation of stack,queue etc. data structures.